Entangled Quantum States of Causal Fermion Systems and Unitary Group Integrals: Introduction and Overview of Main Results

 In general terms, the localized refined pre-state describes the interacting measure~$\tilde{\rho}$ using the familiar objects of the vacuum spacetime (linear bosonic and fermionic fields).
 The measure~$\tilde{\rho}$ should be thought of as having a very complicated structure, both on microscopic and macroscopic scales.
 More specifically, all the objects of the interacting physical system are encoded in the {\em{physical wave functions}}, being a family of spinorial wave functions in spacetime.
 The collective behavior of all these wave functions gives rise to the usual spacetime structures (causality, metric, particles, fields, etc.).
 Due to the mutual interaction of all the wave functions, this collective behavior can be intricate, including {\em{long-range correlations}} and {\em{dephasing effects}} between sub-families of waves propagating in different spatial directions.
 The role of the integration over the unitary group is to detect all these phenomena as encoded in the interacting measure~$\tilde{\rho}$ and to quantify them in the familiar language of quantum field theory.
 The interplay of these effects gives rise to entanglement, as will be worked out and made precise in this paper (see the discussion at the end of Section~\ref{secentangle}).

 In order to get into a well-defined limiting case in which the above integrals over the unitary group can be computed, we consider the following asymptotics: \bitem \item[(i)] The causal fermion systems involve an ultraviolet cutoff on a length scale~$\varepsilon$ (which can be thought of as the Planck length).
 We consider the asymptotics~$\varepsilon \searrow 0$, while keeping the length scales of macroscopic physics fixed. \item[(ii)] For any given~$\varepsilon>0$, we also consider the asymptotics~$N \rightarrow \infty$ where the dimension of the Hilbert space~$\H$ tends to infinity.
 Since the parameter~$N$ also appears in the exponent of~$Z^t_V$ and~$\omega^t_V$, this also amounts to a suitable rescaling of the nonlinear surface layer integral.
 Since~$\H$ describes the system also outside the spacetime region~$V$, the limit~$N \rightarrow \infty$ can be thought of as the infinite volume limit when the size of the whole system tends to infinity, while keeping the bounded spacetime region~$V$ fixed. \eitem In physical terms, the quantum state tells us about the outcome of measurements performed at time~$t$ in the spacetime region~$V$.
 With this in mind, the above asymptotics reflect the physical facts that the Planck length is much smaller than all other relevant length scales (point~(i)) and that a physical measurement takes place in a spatial region which is typically much smaller than the size of the universe (point~(ii)).
+This asymptotics will be worked out in the main sections of our paper using Gaussian integrals and saddle points techniques (Sections~\ref{secintunit}--\ref{secrefinecompute}).